Acoustic location: Military use

 As World War II neared, radar began to become a credible alternative to the sound location of aircraft.
 For typical aircraft speeds of that time, sound location only gave a few minutes of warning.
 The acoustic location stations were left in operation as a backup to radar, as exemplified during the Battle of Britain.
 Today, the abandoned sites are still in existence and are readily accessible.

 After World War II, sound ranging played no further role in anti-aircraft operations.
+However, air acoustics is used in sniper localisation in combat zones.

 Active / passive locators

 Active locators have some sort of signal generation device, in addition to a listening device.
 The two devices do not have to be located together.

 Sonar

 Sonar (sound navigation and ranging) is a technique that uses sound propagation under water (or occasionally in air) to navigate, communicate or to detect other vessels.
 There are two kinds of sonar – active and passive.
 A single active sonar can localize in range and bearing as well as measuring radial speed.
 However, a single passive sonar can only localize in bearing directly, though Target Motion Analysis can be used to localize in range, given time.
 Multiple passive sonars can be used for range localization by triangulation or correlation, directly.